 Goodwill represents the excess of the total purchase consideration over the fair value of acquired assets and assumed liabilities, using the purchase method of accounting.
 Goodwill is not amortized, but is subject to impairment testing.
 The Company tests goodwill for impairment at least annually or after a triggering event has occurred.
 The Company defines its reporting unit as Avet Pharmaceuticals Holdings, Inc. (reporting unit).
 A qualitative assessment can be utilized to determine if a more detailed quantitative calculation is required.
 If the qualitative assessment results in a determination that it is not more likely than not that the fair value of a reporting unit is less than the carrying amount, including goodwill, then no further evaluation is necessary.
-If, after performing the qualitative assessment, the Company determined that it is more likely than not that the fair value of a reporting unit is less than the carrying amount, including goodwill, then the quantitative test would be necessary.
+If, after performing the qualitative assessment, the Company determines that it is more likely than not that the fair value of a reporting unit is less than the carrying amount, including goodwill, then the quantitative test would be necessary.
+The Company may also decide to bypass the qualitative test and go straight to the quantitative test.

 Detailed quantitative impairment testing involves comparing the fair value of the Company's reporting unit to its carrying value, including goodwill.
 Fair value reflects the price a market participant would be willing to pay in a potential sale of the Company.
 If the fair value exceeds carrying value, then it is concluded that no goodwill impairment has occurred.
 If the carrying value of the reporting unit exceeds its fair value, an impairment charge is recorded equal to the excess.
-The Company performed a quantitative assessment as of March 31, 2020 and determined that there was no indication of goodwill impairment.
-Based on the Company's qualitative assessment performed at March 31, 2019, it was determined that it was more likely than not that the fair value exceeded its carrying value; therefore no goodwill impairment was identified during the year ended March 31, 2019.
+The Company performed a quantitative assessment as of March 31, 2021 and March 31, 2020 and determined that there was no indication of goodwill impairment.